Hope Teaching Garden

 Growing neighbourhood purpose

 You can roll your sleeves up and get involved in sessions to restore and regenerate the garden and Whau river by volunteering regularly or attending one-off events.
 If you’re a business or organisation, you might like to help with group volunteering, sponsorship or in-kind donations.

 As well as caring for nature, the wider purpose of this education and volunteer programme is to foster well being and togetherness, community connectivity and resilience.

 We welcome everyone in the community to the garden to help us develop it into a place we can all enjoy!

 Growing engagement and connection

 Would you like to try joining us in fostering kaitiakitanga (guardianship) of our lovely whenua (land) at the Hope Teaching Garden?
 Then we’d love to meet you.
 This invitation is open to all local residents, employees at nearby businesses and any other interested organisations.
 Please check out our Upcoming events page for one-off event information.

 We’d love to hear from you

-kia ora and thanks to
+kia ora and thanks

-Funding from the Ethnic Communities Development Fund through Te Tari Matawaka (Office of Ethnic Communities) and the Community Capability and Resilience Fund, through the Ministry of Social Development.
+Work to regenerate the garden was supported by funding from the Ethnic Communities Development Fund through Te Tari Matawaka (Office of Ethnic Communities) and the Community Capability and Resilience Fund, through the Ministry of Social Development.